Databricks as a target

 - Once prompted, select the workspaces you want to associate with the metastore and click Assign.

-Enable the unity catalog toggle in your SQL warehouse
+Enabling the Unity Catalog toggle in your SQL warehouse

 - Log in to your Databricks workspace.